 Choosing the Right Image Resolution

 Image resolution controls how clear your photo looks when printed.
+For better photo print quality, always use high-resolution images and proper DPI settings.
 If the resolution is too low, the photo looks blurry.
 If it is too high, it wastes memory and does not improve quality.

 Recommended DPI for laser photo printing